Oswald Achenbach: Early travels

 In 1843, the sixteen-year-old Achenbach began a journey of several months through Upper Bavaria and North Tyrol during which he continued his nature studies.
 His earliest known works in oil also come from this period.
 In 1845.
 Achenbach undertook a journey with his friend and later student Albert Flamm to northern Italy.
 The paintings that Achenbach completed from this period predominantly consist of Italian landscape motifs.

 Few of Achenbach's paintings from before 1850 survive today.
 However, those that do indicate that his early choices of subject matter and technique were heavily influenced by the ideas being taught at the art academies of the time.
 The influence of Johann Wilhelm Schirmer and Carl Rottman can be seen in these paintings.
-In the oil studies that Achenbach completed during these trips, he adhered very closely to the landscape and concerned himself with the details of the typical Italian vegetation.
+In the oil studies that Achenbach completed during these trips, he adhered closely to the landscape and concerned himself with the details of the typical Italian vegetation.
 Architectural motifs and figures play a much smaller role than they would in his more mature work.

 Achenbach in cultural life in Düsseldorf

 Until well into the 19th century, artistic education in Germany and much of Europe was strongly influenced by the "Kunstakademien", or art academies.
-However, particularly in the 19th century, these academies had become extremely formal and rigid and were not very responsive to new artistic directions.
+However, particularly in the 19th century, these academies had become overly formal and rigid and were not very responsive to new artistic directions.
 The academies also organized the big art exhibitions, through which artists primarily sold their work.
 Artists whose styles were opposed to the ideas of the academies were not exhibited and therefore generally had very few opportunities to sell their work.
 At the beginning of the 19th century, individual artists and representatives of entire artistic movements began to stand in opposition to the culture and concepts of the Academies.

 Achenbach was one of the artists who opposed the Kunstakademie Düsseldorf and became an early member of two Düsseldorf associations, which many like-minded artists had joined.
 The first was the "Association of Düsseldorf Artists for Mutual Support and Help" and the association "Malkasten" ("Paintbox") which was founded on 11 August 1848 with Achenbach as one of the original signatories of the founding document.
-These Associations jointly staged plays, organized music evenings and put on exhibitions.
+These Associations jointly staged plays, organized music evenings, and put on exhibitions.
 At many events, Achenbach took an active part, directing, playing or staging plays.
 Achenbach was particularly attached to "Malkasten" and remained connected with it until the end of his life.

 In 1850, his paintings were displayed in the exhibitions of the newly founded Düsseldorf gallery of Eduard Schulte.
-Schulte's gallery showed the works of artists who were independent of the Academy and played an important role in Achenbach's early economic success.
+Schulte's gallery showed the works of artists who were independent of the academy and played an important role in Achenbach's early economic success.
 It developed into one of the leading German galleries and later established branches in Berlin and Cologne.